panozzaj/wedding-website/accommodations/index.md

 ### Wingate - West Side

-Wingate by Wyndham Rockville Road ([map](http://goo.gl/maps/kmVEK)) is a nice, basic, clean hotel with a pool and hot tub and a sports bar in the next parking lot.
+Wingate by Wyndham Rockville Road ([map](http://goo.gl/maps/kmVEK)) is a nice, basic, clean hotel with a pool and hot tub.
+Please check an online map like Google to see nearby amenities.

 We have reserved 15 rooms for Friday and Saturday (14 rooms with 2 queen beds and 1 room handicap-accessible with 2 double beds) The rate is $84.15 plus tax, and up to 4 people can stay in the room for no additional charge.
 They will hold the block of rooms until April 6 at which time the rooms will be available to the public.
 Reservations can be canceled until 6 PM on the first day of arrival without charges.